About us

 The transfer of research results into politics and society is one of CNTR’s central tasks.
 In target group-oriented exchange formats, we engage in dialogue with stakeholders in order to identify relevant topics and needs from politics, administration, academia and civil society.

-The core product is the annual R&D Monitor, which will be published for the first time in 2024.
+The core product is the annual CNTR Monitor, which will be published for the first time in 2024.
 The monitor will compile findings and recommendations on arms technology innovations and trends.
 Scientific expertise is thus presented to decision-makers in a manner geared to the target group and its demands.

 CNTR publications are published in open access and are thus also made available to the media and the general public.

 CNTR integrates technical and scientific findings and expertise into the discourse of peace and conflict research.
-Researchers from the natural and social sciences work closely together in two interdisciplinary and inter-institutional research groups, in line with the Recommendations for the further development of peace and conflict research by the German Science and Humanities Council (WR) formulated in 2019.
+Researchers from the natural and social sciences work closely together in three interdisciplinary and inter-institutional research groups, in line with the Recommendations for the further development of peace and conflict research by the German Science and Humanities Council (WR) formulated in 2019.

-CNTR is also seeking to structurally strengthen natural science and technical peace research by establishing a professorship for natural science peace and conflict research in the Department of Physics at the Technical University of Darmstadt, which will lead the research and transfer cluster.
+In addition, CNTR contributes to the structural strengthening of scientific and technical peace research by establishing a professorship for Peace Research in Natural Sciences in the Department of Physics at the Technical University of Darmstadt.
+Prof. Dr. Malte Göttsche holds the professorship since June 2024.
+Together with Prof. Dr. Christopher Daase, he is the speaker of the research and transfer cluster.

 Our team